 - 2 Tablespoon of Vegetable Oil

 Some people have found the dough too dry.
 If this is you, start with 400g of flour, add the rest if needed.
 It’s all to do with egg sizes, butter, and milk fat contents.

 Nutella Braided Bread Video Tutorial

 Steve mentions that the flour is measured out by weight rather than with measuring cups because it makes for a far more accurate amount.

-Having just the right amount of flour in a bread recipe is very important.
-If your bread has too much flour, it will be hard and dry.
-On the other hand, too little flour will result in a soggy mess.
-To watch Steve whip up his Nutella Braided Tear and Share Bread, click Play above ^
+The right amount of flour is critical.
+If your bread has too much it will be hard and dry.
+On the other hand, too little may result in a soggy mess.
+In order to get the best result, we highly recommend you view the video.
+To see Steve in action, click Play above ^

 Nutella Braided Bread Instructions

 Start by placing 400g of the Bread flour into a bowl. *(see the note above regarding the rest of the flour) and then add the dry ingredients – that’s the sugar, yeast, and salt.
 Give them a quick mix through.

 Next add the wet ingredients – the melted butter, warmed milk, and egg yolks.
 Use a fork to start to bind all the ingredients together and then use your hands to form the mixture into a dough.